 You can basically use the skipping rope to improve just about every aspect of your overall conditioning.

 The benefits don’t stop here.
 Jumping Ropes exercises improve your coordination and balance.
-Why do you think boxers — masters of footwork and coordination — are also train almost exclusively with jump rope training?
+Why do you think boxers — masters of footwork and coordination — use the jump rope as a core part of their training?

 The movements when you jump rope often directly translate into similar foot movements patterns you make when you fight (especially for boxers who jump back and forth on the balls of their feet, just like you do when you jump rope).